Mikkel Beckmann

 Mikkel Beckmann (born 24 October 1983) is a Danish retired professional footballer who played as a forward.
 He is the assistant coach of Lyngby BK.

+Beckmann began his career with Lyngby in 2004, eventually transferring to Randers FC, FC Nordsjælland, APOEL F.C, IF Elfsborg, and finally Hobro IK.
+He retired from professional football in 2015, and since 2019 has been an assistant coach of Lyngby BK.

 Club career

 Beckmann started his professional career when he signed with Lyngby BK in 2004.
 The high point of his time in Lyngby was the promotion into the Danish Superliga in the 2007–08 season.
 As one of Lyngby's hot prospects he and Kim Aabech, another highly touted player, are often referred to as "Aabeckman" by Lyngby fans.
 Despite Beckmanns personal success he was unable to stop Lyngby from being relegated to the Danish 1st Division in 2008.
 Beckmann played 105 matches for the club and scored 20 goals until the summer 2008.
 He was particularly renowned at Lyngby for his ability to handle icy playing conditions, often being brought on as a substitute immediately following a break in play due to heavy snow.